 On 27 November 1868 Washita Battlefield, then a Native American settlement of Peace Chief Black Kettle, was attacked by 7th U.S. Cavalry led by Lieutenant Colonel George Armstrong Custer.
-This attack formed part of the American-Indian Wars, a series of conflicts which took place between first the colonial and then the federal American governments and Native Americans.
+This attack formed part of the American-Indian Wars, a series of conflicts which took place between first the colonial and then the federal American governments and indigenous Americans.

-Prior to the attack at Washita Battlefield and in light of a massacre of Native Americans in Sand Creek in 1864, Chief Black Kettle had signed several peace treaties with the US government including the 1865 Little Arkansas Treaty and the 1867 Medicine Lodge Treaty.
+Prior to the attack at Washita Battlefield and in light of a massacre of indigenous Americans in Sand Creek in 1864, Chief Black Kettle had signed several peace treaties with the US government including the 1865 Little Arkansas Treaty and the 1867 Medicine Lodge Treaty.

-Through these treaties the Native Americans also agreed to be assigned to Indian territories in return for homes and supplies.
+Through these treaties the indigenous Americans also agreed to be assigned to Indian territories in return for homes and supplies.
 However, many other tribal leaders refused to sign and undertook a series of attacks known as the “Kansas Raids” against white settlements.

 The attack which took place in Washita Battlefield was one of the consequences of these raids, despite Black Kettle’s cooperation with the Americans and his requests for protection for his people.
 In fact, when the attack at Washita took place, Black Kettle had just come back from talks with US General William B. Hazen.

-Today, Washita Battlefield commemorated this nineteenth century attack, displaying a film and hosting tours of the site.
+Today, Washita Battlefield commemorated this 19th century attack, displaying a film and hosting tours of the site.
 The tours can be self-guided or, in the summer, rangers lead guided tours hourly from 9am to 4pm (except between noon and 1pm).